Touring Teacher for the FPMT

 schedule

-Below is Don’s current schedule of the centers and study groups in North America for whom he will be providing teachings over the first few months of 2024.
-Please link to their websites for more information on these events.
+Below is Don’s current schedule of the centers and study groups in North America for whom he will be providing teachings over the first six months of 2025.
+For more information on these events, please link to their websites by clicking on the host center name just after each course/class description.
 Thank you and I hope to see you online or in person soon!

 =======================================================